archishou/MidnightMoveGen/ReadMe.md

 ### Performance

 Midnight MoveGen is a fully legal C++ move generator.
+Taking advantage of it requires only including the single header file located in release/move_gen.h

+From there, everything is available in the MidnightMoveGen namespace.

 Speed tested on a Mac M1 Pro.
 No hash-table or threading used.